 Java, classes are not able to extend from multiple classes.
 To remedy this, we created a wrapper

-class, ChildrenAndTaskListManager
+class, ChildrenAndTaskListManager.

-is a generic class that accepts classes that implements
+It is important to note that ChildManager is a generic class that accepts classes that implements

-interface.
+the IChildElement interface.
 This was done to reduce repeated code while introducing a degree of polymorphism.

 In our implementation, only the parents have reference to the child.
 This reference is stored by using

-a Map<Id, Student>
+a Map<Id, Student> and Map<Id, Group> instance.

-is a generic class that accepts classes that implements
+Note: It is important to note that ChildrenManager is a generic class that accepts classes that implements

-interface.
+the IChildElement interface.
 This was done to reduce repeated code while introducing a degree of polymorphism.

 To further illustrate our folder structure, we have prepared this diagram